SchoolOfCode/w1_website-challenge-Toby-D-Smith/README.md

 My first task was create the layout of the website.
 This took a little bit of time, ending up forcing each block into place using a larger block.
 Then I discovered flexbot.
 Never have I been so delighted and annoyed at the same time!
 It was wonderful, made instant improvements and was really easy!
 However it did make all the work I had put into my website completely redundant.

 Changed the Colour Scheme a bit as I wanted a darker background, then filled it with her info.
 Added some social media tags at the bottom.

+Struggled a little bit making the social media tags work.
+I wanted to use percentage so it fits better with other screens however ended up using pixels as the percentage struggled with flex.